apardyl/MeteoWidget/README.txt

   - Embedded: Copy all widget files except index.html into your website directory and insert widget elements from index.html into your website.
   - Standalone: Copy all widget files to your website directory.

- Uninstallation: Remove all widget files and other elements.
+ Uninstallation: Remove all files and other widget elements.

+ For embedded configuration:
+  width: 652px
+  min height: 820px
+  max height: 860px

 -------------------------------------------------------------------------------------

  Q/A:
  - Q: Will this program work with other weather databases?